Main content

 2. Trial limit — In trial mode, new entries are capped at 50.
 Editing existing entries is always allowed.

-3. Ref ID not empty — Every entry must have a reference ID.
+3. Job Number not empty — Every entry must have a Job Number.

-4. Ref ID pattern — If a regex validation pattern is configured for your project, the Ref ID must match it.
+4. Job Number pattern — If a regex validation pattern is configured for your project, the Job Number must match it.

-5. No duplicate Ref ID — GlyphFex checks that no other entry has the same Ref ID (case-insensitive).
+5. No duplicate Job Number — GlyphFex checks that no other entry has the same Job Number (case-insensitive).

-6. Required tag categories — All categories marked as required (or required via conditional rules) must have at least one tag selected.
+6. Required tag categories — All categories marked as required (or required via Show/Hide Rules) must have at least one tag selected.

 7. Required custom fields — All custom fields marked as required must have a value.